onitecsoft/smarti.to.js/README.md

 "tt"   - AM/PM
 ```

-Custom patterns defined in smarple.to.{culture-name}.js file
+Custom patterns can be defined in smarple.to.{culture-name}.js file

 Examples (smarple.to.et-EE.js):
 ```js